-If you turn on the oven now, in an hour you can have the kitchen smelling amazing and these buttery, mildly sweet orange and cream mini scones standing beside your mug of tea – coffee for me, please.
+If you turn on the oven now, in an hour, you can have the kitchen smelling amazing and these buttery, cream mini scones standing beside your mug of tea or coffee.

-If there was a tea time tradition in my family (as explained in the post on strawberry buttermilk scones) it was to eat freshly baked scones, something that made me a scone fan, both for eating and making.
+If there was a tea time tradition in my family (as explained in the post on strawberry buttermilk scones), it was to eat freshly baked scones.
+This made me a scone fan, both baking and eating them.

 Scones have very simple ingredients, but a few pointers should be followed if you want to achieve soft, tender ones, nicely risen.